-- If 5-7 mins RTO with automatic failover is needed, then please see HA article.
+- If 5-7 mins RTO with automatic failover is needed, then please see the HA article.

-- If a 1-3 hours RTO is satisfactory then you can use the following method: DRP without hardware replication
+- If a 1-3 hour RTO is satisfactory, then you can use the following method: DRP without hardware replication

-- Otherwise, can use daily vm backups for both manager and database servers
+- Otherwise, can use daily VM backups for both the manager and the database servers

-For WSUS we recommend setting it up the MSFT recommended Load Balancing and HA Procedure
+For WSUS, we recommend setting it up according to the MSFT-recommended Load Balancing and HA Procedure

 Comments